apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 * improve the logic, efficiency of parsing and reduce complexity of your top-level DAG Python code.
-It is parsed continuously so optimizing that code might bring tremendous improvements, especially if you try to reach out to some external databases etc. while parsing DAGs (this should be avoided at all cost).
+It is parsed continuously so optimizing that code might bring tremendous improvements, especially if you try to reach out to some external databases etc. while parsing Dags (this should be avoided at all cost).
   The :ref:`best_practices/top_level_code` explains what are the best practices for writing your top-level Python code.
 The :ref:`best_practices/reducing_dag_complexity` document provides some areas that you might look at when you want to reduce complexity of your code.